11 Shady Behaviors Of A Pathological Liar

 6. They tell tall tales to get sympathy.

-These tales often have just enough detail to be believable, but upon closer examination, they start to unravel.
+Pathological liars often have a knack for storytelling, especially the kind that tugs at heartstrings.
+Their stories might be fraught with misfortune, bad luck, or unfair treatment, all designed to elicit sympathy.
+It’s like they’re the perpetual underdog or victim in their narratives.
+These tales often have just enough detail to be believable, but when you look closer, they start to unravel.
 The goal?
 To garner attention, care, and often, to manipulate the listener into offering support or concessions.
-It’s a tactic that plays on our natural inclination to help those in distress, making it a particularly insidious form of deceit.
+It’s a tactic that plays on our natural inclination to help people in distress, making it a particularly insidious form of deceit.

 7. Their body language rarely matches their words.

 When words and body language don’t align, it’s a classic tell-tale sign of lying, and pathological liars are no exception.
 They might say one thing while their bodies tell a different story.
 For instance, they may claim to be confident about a situation, yet display nervous ticks like foot-tapping or avoiding eye contact.
+This creates an uneasy feeling ,as if two different languages are being spoken simultaneously.
+It’s the body’s subtle way of signaling that something isn’t right, even if the words sound convincing.
+Deciphering these non-verbal cues can provide clues to the veracity of their statements.

 8. They’re uncomfortable with quiet.

 For a pathological liar, silence isn’t golden; it’s threatening.
 In the absence of talk, there’s a chance for reflection, questions, or doubts to surface.
-To prevent this, they often fill every gap in conversation with more words, more stories, more fabrications.
-It’s like a magician continuously performing tricks, hoping you won’t notice what’s really happening.
+To prevent this, they often fill every gap in conversation with more words, more stories, more BS.
+This incessant chatter can serve as a smokescreen, obscuring the truth and keeping the listener off-balance.
+It’s a tactic to maintain control of the narrative and avoid the scrutiny that silence might bring.

 9. They’re vague and evasive.